dimike96/PicoCTF-Readme-Collection/RPS.md

 The important thing is that ```(strstr(player_turn, loses[computer_turn]))```

-This is basically ging to check if the given computers guess is found within the given players guess
+This is basically going to check if the given computers guess is found within the given players guess.

-So we can exploit this by using a guess that contains all possible computer guesses such as ```rockpaperscissors```
+So we can exploit this by using a guess that contains all possible computer guesses such as ```rockpaperscissors```.

 If we enter that for 5 rounds of the game we get out flag!